oberstet/scratchbox/freebsd/openssl.md

 # Python 2.7.9+

-Python 2.7.9+ activates strict hostname verification for SSL.
+Python 2.7.9+ [activates](http://legacy.python.org/dev/peps/pep-0476/) strict hostname verification for SSL.
 This breaks stuff.
 Here is how to fix.

 *Warning: all of the following is a **royal pain in the ass**.
 But here are the nitty gritty details.*

 First off, FreeBSD does not include a certificate database in a base installation.
-Neither does Python include a certificate database.
+[Neither](http://bugs.python.org/issue13655) does Python include a certificate database.

+> Sidenote: There is a [Python package](https://github.com/certifi/python-certifi) that bundles the Mozilla certificate database.
+However, even when this is installed, at least modules like `urllib` will not make use of it (at least automatically).

-The way to add this to FreeBSD is from the port `security/ca_root_nss` or by adding the package:
+The way to add a default certificate database to FreeBSD is from the port `security/ca_root_nss` or by adding the package:

 ```console
 $ pkg install -y ca_root_nss
 ```

+The package bundles the certificates that are included with Mozilla Firefox.

-Then, Python uses the default paths configured in OpenSSL for certificates.
+Python uses the default paths configured in OpenSSL for certificates.
 You can check those paths by doing:

 ```python
 import ssl